libp2p/specs/webrtc/README.md

   Note, one can role out a new version of the libp2p WebRTC protocol through a new multiaddr protocol, e.g. `/webrtc-2`.

+- _Why do an authentication handshake on top of an established WebRTC connection?
+Why not only exchange signatures of ones TLS fingerprint signed with ones libp2p private key?_

+  This is prone to replay attacks.